d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

 In particular, :cite:`Jacot.Grabriel.Hongler.2018`
-demonstrated that in the limit, as multilayer perceptrons with randomly initialized weights grow infinitely wide, they become equivalent to (non-parametric) kernel methods for a specific choice of the kernel function (essentially, a distance function), which they call the Neural Tangent Kernel (NTK).
+demonstrated that in the limit, as multilayer perceptrons with randomly initialized weights grow infinitely wide, they become equivalent to (nonparametric) kernel methods for a specific choice of the kernel function (essentially, a distance function), which they call the neural tangent kernel.
-While current NTK models may not fully explain the behavior of modern deep networks, their success as an analytical tool underscores the usefulness of nonparametric modeling
+While current neural tangent kernel models may not fully explain the behavior of modern deep networks, their success as an analytical tool underscores the usefulness of nonparametric modeling